SWG-Unity/src/README.md

-# Star Wars Galaxies Source Code (C++) Repository
+# Star Wars Galaxies Unity Code (C++) Repository

-This is the main server code for SWGSource 1.2 as originally forked from the https://bitbucket.org/stellabellumswg/ repository.
+This is the main server code for SWG Unity 1.0 as originally forked from source.
 Please see that repository for original publication and alteration credit.

-# Works in progress
-* 64-bit-types - fully 64 bit version that builds and runs completely.

 # Building